-The Oculus platform provides the Sharing feature, which enables users to share their VR experience with photos, videos, and livestreaming to their Facebook network.
+The Oculus platform provides the Sharing feature, which enables users to share their VR experience by livestreaming video to their Facebook network.
 In addition, users can cast content from their Oculus device to another device on the same network.

 Note: The Sharing feature is only available for Android apps at this time.

 Users who wish to share with their Facebook network first need to link their Oculus account to their Facebook account.
 If you want users to share content from your apps, notify them that Sharing is available to them if they link their accounts using the Settings -> Linked Account -> Link to Facebook section of the Oculus 2D app.